 The proposed EU Regulation on deforestation-free products aims to minimise deforestation and forest degradation caused by EU consumption and production and to enlarge the demand on the EU market for deforestation-free products.
-The new rules concern cattle, palm oil, soy, cocoa, coffee and wood and related products (e.g. beef and paper), which are considered to be the main drivers of deforestation.
-Potentially, the scope will be expanded to other products, such as maize and rubber, or other ecosystems, as savannas and marshes.
+The original proposal (COM/2021/706) applied to cattle, palm oil, soy, cocoa, coffee and wood and related products (e.g. beef and paper), which are considered to be the main drivers of deforestation.
+This scope has been extended to include rubber, charcoal, printed paper products and some palm oil derivatives.
+In the future, the scope could be expanded further to include other products or other ecosystems, as savannas and marshes.

 The cornerstone of the proposed Regulation is that the commodities/products in scope may be placed or made available on the EU market or exported from the EU market only when:

 they did not cause deforestation or forest degradation;